 Hackers are targeting purchasers of properties who are paying deposits, transfer costs, or the balance of the purchase price, but the attacks are not limited to this area.

 The criminals hack into email accounts, intercept legitimate emails which contain banking details, amend these banking details and send the emails on.
 If the client is not vigilant, the client then pays into the criminal’s account.
+It is always recommended to enable 2 step verification on email accounts.

 To counter these attacks, we have now implemented a revised system to make provision for our purchasers to be given our trust account banking details on 4 occasions, in three ways, so that they can cross-reference and ensure that the account details are correct.
 We are also highlighting the risks of cyber fraud to make the clients even more aware, so that they can protect themselves.